Kobai/gqlflask/README.md

 # gqlflask

-Boilerplate for using React-Flask-GraphQL stack
+Boilerplate for using React-Flask-GraphQL stack with Postgres database